Popular Litterature

 Marion Cossin

-For the National Circus School (ENC), as well as all circus schools around the world, the COVID-19 pandemic represents an exceptional challenge, one for which there are no preconfigured guidelines that can dictate appropriate responses.
-As Dr. Caroline Quach, a researcher from Quebec, said: ‘’Fighting COVID-19 is like building the plane while you’re flying it’’.
-This statement certainly applies to circus schools all around the world.
-At ENC, the decision to reopen the school and the question as to how to reopen the school was guided by a risk-based approach to maximize the education, well-being and health benefits for our students, teachers, staff, and thus, the wider circus community.
+For the National Circus School (NCS), as well as all circus schools around the world, the COVID-19 pandemic represents an exceptional challenge, for which there are no preconfigured guidelines that can dictate appropriate responses.
+As Quebec researcher Dr. Caroline Quach said, “Fighting COVID-19 is like building the airplane while you are still flying it.
+At NCS, the decision to reopen the school and the question of how to reopen it was guided by a risk-based approach to maximize the educational, wellness and health benefits for our students, teachers, staff and the entire circus community.

 TECHNICAL REPORT